OpenScienceLabs/opensciencelabs.github.io/pages/analytics/index.md

 revised too.
 A zero report warrants checking collection and scope before concluding that nobody visited the site.

-Refreshes are scheduled daily at **06:23 UTC**, but GitHub Actions scheduling may be delayed.
+Refreshes are scheduled daily at **06:23 UTC**, and are also attempted when website changes reach `main` or a maintainer runs a manual refresh.
+GitHub Actions scheduling may be delayed.
 If a refresh fails, we retain the previous successful report and its original timestamp.
 A report more than three days old is marked stale.
 If GA4 explicitly signals a privacy threshold or metric access restriction for an audience breakdown, that panel is marked **Not published**, not zero.
 A restriction on core statistics, sampling, truncation, unavailable data, or a failed request instead retains the entire previous report.
 We never publish partially fetched rankings or label a failed attempt as a successful refresh.

 Metric definitions follow Google's
 [GA4 Data API schema](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema).